Data-Intensive Research Conference

 We have funds to offer travel support for some conference presenters and some researchers selected to attend the workshop*.
 Recipients of travel support will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, lodging, and meals.
 You may indicate your interest in receiving travel support as part of the abstract submission or workshop application forms.

-NDIRA seeks to build and support an interdisciplinary and diverse community of scientists leveraging powerful data resources in innovative ways to understand life course and health outcomes at older ages, as well as the demographics and economics of aging.
+NDIRA and the IPUMS Big Microdata Network seek to build and support interdisciplinary and diverse communities of scientists leveraging powerful data resources in innovative ways.
 Our goals are to build community, lower barriers to using complex data, and engage new users to increase diversity.
-To this end, funding will be awarded with consideration for NDIRA’s emphasis on increasing diversity in aging research with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions.
+To this end, funding will be awarded with consideration for increasing diversity with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions.

 Hotels